ITPNYU/clock-club/readme.md

 [The 10,000 Year Clock](http://longnow.org/clock/) by the Longnow Foundation.
 Originated by Danny Hillis, Brian Eno, and Kevin Kelly, the 10K year clock is a monument intended to help encourage very long-term thinking.
 The basic premise of the Longnow foundation is this: civilization has been around ~10,000 years.
 If we plan to make it another 10,000, we need to get better at long term thinking.

+[Paolo Salvagione](https://www.autodesk.com/artist-in-residence/artists/paolo-salvagione) works on the Long Now clock and was a resident at Pier 9.

 [Bulbdial Monochrome Kit](http://shop.evilmadscientist.com/productsmenu/791#) One of Evil Mad Scientist Labs' clock kits.
 Does a wonderful job at projecting the hands of the clock as shadows.

 [Eclisse Table Lamp](http://www.ylighting.com/artemide-eclisse-table-lamp.html) by Artemide.
 Lamp that takes inspiration from the phases of the moon.